PXT-JakeN/precisionx-compliance-documents/policies/Logging-Monitoring-and-SIEM-Policy.md

 ### 4.1 Time Synchronization

-- All systems shall synchronize time with approved NTP sources; time drift alarms shall be configured for critical systems to preserve event sequence integrity.
+All systems synchronize time with approved NTP sources.
+Critical systems must alert on material drift to preserve event sequencing and investigative integrity.

 ### 4.2 Log Sources and Content

-- Mandatory sources: identity/authentication, access control decisions, admin actions, network security devices, servers, endpoints, containers/orchestrators, key/secret management, cloud audit, critical apps.
-- Logs shall include user/service identifiers, timestamps, source/destination, action, result, and failure details.
+Mandatory sources include identity/authentication, access control decisions, administrative actions, network security devices, servers, endpoints, container/orchestrators, key/secret management, cloud audit services, and critical applications.
+Events include user/service identifiers, timestamps, source/destination, action, result, and failure details.

 ### 4.3 Centralization and Integrity

-- Security-relevant events shall be forwarded to the centralized SIEM or log platform; critical logs shall be protected against tampering using write-once/immutability controls or equivalent safeguards.
+Security‑relevant events are forwarded to the centralized SIEM or logging platform when integrations are available.
+For high‑value sources, immutability or equivalent protection is used to deter tampering.

 ### 4.4 Retention and Privacy

-- Retention shall meet business, legal, and contractual requirements.
-Minimum retention: 1 year for security audit logs unless stricter requirements apply.
-Logs containing personal data shall be minimized and protected per privacy obligations.
+Retention meets business, legal, and contractual requirements; security audit logs are retained for at least one year unless stricter obligations apply.
+Logs containing personal data are minimized and protected consistent with privacy requirements.

 ### 4.5 Detection Engineering and Alerting

-- Detections shall cover priority use cases (e.g., MFA failures, privilege elevation, suspicious admin changes, malware/EDR alerts, WAF blocks, data exfiltration patterns) with severity and playbooks defined.
-- Alert routing shall use on-call schedules with acknowledgment SLAs and escalation paths.
+Detection content addresses priority use cases such as MFA failures, privilege elevation, suspicious administrative changes, malware/EDR alerts, WAF events, and exfiltration patterns.
+Severity, routing, and playbooks are defined with on‑call schedules, acknowledgment SLAs, and escalation paths.

 ### 4.6 Monitoring of Third Parties and Subservices

+Where feasible, subservice logs and alerts are integrated.
+If a system or provider cannot forward events, documented manual reviews occur on a defined cadence with screenshots/exports retained as evidence;
-- Where feasible, integrate subservice logs and alerts; otherwise obtain reports/feeds commensurate with risk and document CUECs for customer obligations.
+reports and feeds are obtained commensurate with risk, and CUECs are documented for customer obligations.

 ### 4.7 Evidence and Reporting

-- Incident evidence (queries, dashboards, exports) shall be preserved with case records; monthly metrics on MTTD, alert volumes, false positive rates, and coverage shall be reported to Management Review.
+Incident evidence (queries, dashboards, exports) is preserved with case records.
+Monthly metrics on MTTD, alert volumes, false positive rates, and coverage are reported into Management Review and used to tune controls.

 ### 4.8 Exceptions